arseniyturin/python-websocket/README.md

 #### Example: Chat Application
 ![Chat](chat.gif)

-- In terminal `python chat.py [port]` (starts on port 8000 by default)
+- In terminal, type make example.
+This will install wssocket package into your environment and start a local WebSocket server
-- Open index.html on two different tabs
+- Open examples/index.html on two different tabs
 - Type anything in the chat

 #### API
-Module has several API calls
+WebSocket server has several API calls that you can use to control message delivery.
+At this point only text messages are supported.

 | Method | Description |
 | :--- | :--- |